 - See how many people come back for more vs. how many are new readers.

-- See what types of devices people use to read my hubs (desktop, mobile, tablet).
+- See what types of devices people use (desktop, mobile, tablet).

-- Watch people reading my hubs in real-time view.
-It’s cool when I see several people reading the same hub simultaneously.
-That means a lot.
+- Watch people reading in real-time view.
+It’s cool when I see several people reading the same article simultaneously.
+That means a lot to me.

 14. Get Into Google's Featured Snippets

-You may have noticed that Google has a new feature that displays instant answers in the SERPs when searching for information.
+Google has a feature that displays instant answers in the SERPs when searching for information.
 These are called Featured Snippets.
-Don’t confuse this with Rich Snippets Structured Data, which is totally different.

-- Get right into answering the question suggested by your title.
-People look for instant answers and Google will take notice and might use your content for a Featured Snippet.
+- Answer the question suggested by your title immediately at the beginning of your article.
+People look for instant answers, and Google might use your content for a featured snippet.

-- Use meaningful subtitles on text capsules that clearly communicate the subject of the content in that capsule.
+- Use meaningful subtitles on text capsules that clearly indicate the subject of that capsule.

 - Use bulleted lists where appropriate, with subtitles for the list.

-I place a few random sentences from my hubs into Google Alerts3 so they will notify me when a copy is found.
+However, they don't always catch everything.
+So, I place a few random sentences from each article into Google Alerts4 to notify me when a copy is found.

-Make an alert for each title and for one or two sentences taken from the content.
-It's a long drawn out process, but once you do it, it’s done.
+Make an alert for each title and one or two sentences taken from the content.
+It's a long, drawn-out process, but once you do it, it’s done.
 Just remember to do it for each new article that you publish.

-If it’s too much work and you don’t feel it’s worth doing, then just do it for your hubs that get the most traffic.
+If it’s too much work and you don’t feel it’s worth doing, just do it for your articles that get the most traffic.

 16. Use Amazon Ad Capsules and In-Text Links Properly

-- Amazon capsules need to be 100% related to the subject of the hub.
-This applies to in-text Amazon links too.
+- Amazon capsules need to be 100% related to the subject of your article.
+That applies to in-text Amazon links too.

 - Describe your experience with the product and place that text in the Amazon capsule.
 The Buy Now button will automatically fall below that text.
-I feel this provides a better user experience because you’re not pushing a “buy” button in their face.
+That provides a better user experience because you’re not throwing a “buy” button in their face.
 Placing the button under the description works better since it’s like having a “call to action” in the right place.

 - Use Amazon to provide value to the reader rather than hoping to make money.
 Think in terms of the reader.
-Can you honestly determine if you would order the item?
+Can you honestly say you would order the item?
 If in doubt, don't include it.

-If you publish recipes, make good use of the recipe template in the HubTool.
-It’s important to use all the required recipe capsules.
+If you publish recipes, you need to use the recipe templates in the HubTool.
+It’s necessary to use all the required recipe capsules.

-There are special capsules that help search engines relate to your hub as a recipe.
+There are specific capsules that help search engines relate to your article as a recipe.
 These are:

 - Cook time